Tunumiit: Region

-The Eastern Inuit, or Tunumiit, live primarily in the Ammassalik region, the area with the mildest climate in King Christian IX Land.
+Iivit or Tunumiit or the Eastern Inuit, live primarily in the Ammassalik region, the area with the mildest climate in King Christian IX Land.
 Hunters can hunt marine mammals from kayaks throughout the year.

-Ittoqqortoormiit was a settlement founded in 1925 by Ejnar Mikkelsen in Scoresby Sound.
+Ittoqqortoormiit was the settlement founded in 1925 by Ejnar Mikkelsen in Scoresby Sound.
 80 Inuit settlers—70 persons from Tasiilaq and four families from western Greenland—were brought there by ship.
 The area has vestiges of former habitation, but it had been uninhabited for about a century at the time of the foundation of the new settlement.

-There were two other Eastern Greenland groups in the long coast between Nunap Isua (Cape Farewell) to King Frederick VIII Land, the Northeast in Kangerlussuaq Fjord and adjacent areas up to Clavering Island, north of the Tunumiit, and the Southeast-Greenland Inuit in the King Frederick VI Coast to the south, but these are now extinct.
+There were two other Eastern Greenland groups in the long coast between Nunap Isua (Cape Farewell) to King Frederick VIII Land, the Northeast in Kangerlussuaq Fjord and adjacent areas up to Clavering Island, north of the Iivit, and the Southeast-Greenland Inuit in the King Frederick VI Coast to the south, but these are now extinct.

 Art

 An angakkuq or spirit healer named Mitsivarniannga from Ammassalik Island created a tupilaq "evil spirit object," for a visiting European in 1905.
 When no harm befell him for creating and showing this object to an outsider, others began making tupilait, which evolved into a popular art form.
 Residents also carved Ammassalik wooden maps, that traced the Eastern Greenlandic coastline.
 Customary art-making practices thrive on Ammassalik Island.